syntasso/kratix-docs/docs/_partials/_install-promise.md

 ---

+## 🎉 &nbsp; Congratulations!
-**🎉 Congratulations!** You have installed a Kratix Promise and used it to create on-demand instances of a service.
-Now you will [deploy a web app that uses multiple Kratix Promises](multiple-promises).
+✅&nbsp;&nbsp; You have installed a Kratix Promise and used it to create on-demand instances of a service. <br />
+👉🏾&nbsp;&nbsp; Now you will [deploy a web app that uses multiple Kratix Promises](multiple-promises).